franciscog-kainos/lfp-appeal-prototype/docs/documentation/writing-css.md

 ## Writing code

-You write your Sass in [app/assets/sass](../app/assets/sass) and the prototype kit will compile it into the CSS used in your page (found in /public/stylesheets).
+You write your Sass in [app/assets/sass](../app/assets/sass) and the Prototype Kit will compile it into the CSS used in your page (found in /public/stylesheets).
 The app watches your files so this will happen automatically.

 There is already a CSS file included to use called [application.scss](../app/assets/sass/application.scss) which compiles into [application.css](../public/stylesheets/application.css).
 Note that Sass files are identified by the `.scss` extension.